 Ms. Grisham is represented by Frances Phares and Michael Baum of Baum Hedlund in Los Angeles, a national plaintiff’s law firm handling drug product liability and mass tort cases since the 1980s and Daniel U. Smith, Certified Appellate Specialist, of Kentfield, California.

 “Big Tobacco cannot have it both ways.
 They cannot get away with denying the same smoking health risks which they expect smokers to be aware of.
-It’s patently unfair,” Baum Hedlund’s senior partner, Michael Baum, said.
+It’s patently unfair,” Baum Hedlund’s senior shareholder, Michael Baum, said.
 “The people with smoking diseases started smoking a generation ago when the dangers were unknown to the public.
 We are pleased with the Court’s ruling, which will allow victims to litigate for recently-developed smoking injuries.”

 The case is Grisham v.
 Philip Morris, S132772pre